Personal Flying Car, The ‘Flyer’ By Kitty Hawk, Now Available For Test Flights

 Test flights for first-time flyers are done over open bodies of water, and people aren’t allowed to go any faster than 20 miles per hour.
 Flight controls use a combination of sensors to ensure stability.
 There are no complicated controls or screens, but uses a joystick instead, reported CNN Money.

-Engineer Todd Reichert impressed that one of the purposes of the Flyer is to make flying accessible to anyone, by “Take everything hard out of flying, basically to be able to give people an experience where it’s super-easy to fly.”
+Engineer Todd Reichert impressed that one of the purposes of the Flyer is to make flying accessible to anyone, by taking “everything hard out of flying, basically to be able to give people an experience where it’s super-easy to fly.”
 Reichert isn’t new to working on new modes of transportation, as he once designed a helicopter using a bike frame.
 That vehicle broke a land-speed record, traveling at 89.59 miles per hour.

 Larry Page-backed Kitty Hawk has unveiled its first commercial flying car, dubbed Flyer.
 CNNMoney's Rachel Crane is the first reporter to ever fly one — no pilot license required https://t.co/fV8JGlk4sS pic.twitter.com/IdHTgqdhdn